blacksmith-community/blacksmith/docs/config.md

 # Blacksmith Configuration Reference

-This document provides comprehensive documentation for all Blacksmith configuration file options.
+This document provides documentation for all Blacksmith configuration file options.
 The configuration file is in YAML format and defines how Blacksmith connects to external services and operates.

 ## Configuration File Structure